funkhaus/fuxt/README.md

 1. Create an App

 Follow the instructions here:[nuxt heroku deployment](https://nuxtjs.org/faq/heroku-deployment/)
+Make sure you transfer ownership to Funkhaus if you're part of the team.

+To set up different environments (staging / production) follow the instructions here: [Set up Heroku Environments](https://medium.com/@ivanpilot/deploying-your-app-on-heroku-with-staging-and-production-environments-17156870983e)

+## Creating Heroku Pipeline
+When you have staging and production environments set up, you'll want to add them to a project specific pipeline.
+Follow the instructions here [pipelines](https://devcenter.heroku.com/articles/pipelines)

 **TODO this section needs to be filled out more, speak to Drew in the meantime**